Brunas/esp32_p1meter/README.md

 ## Setup
 This setup requires:
-- An ESP32 (I have used [ESP32-WROOM-32U](https://www.aliexpress.com/item/32864722159.html?spm=a2g0o.order_detail.order_detail_item.9.221ff19cMYLPDE) because of external antenna - my meter is in metal case ~15m outside from the access point)
+- An ESP32 (I have used [ESP32-WROOM-32U](https://www.aliexpress.com/item/32864722159.html) because of external antenna - my meter is in metal case ~15m outside from the access point with thick wall)
+- IPEX-SMA cable of appropriate length to have antenna outside and put it through some hole in the meter metal case.
+For me 50cm length is more than enough.
 - A 10k ohm resistor.
 - A simple LED for debugging and appropriate resistor for it for more information read [here](https://kitronik.co.uk/blogs/resources/which-resistor-should-i-use-with-my-led).
 - A 6 pin RJ12 cable created from UTP cable and soldered directly to the kit.
 4 pin version should work too but in Lithuania it's hard to have external power for the device in the meter box.